Exes Baggage

-Exes Baggage is a 2018 Filipino romantic drama film directed by Dan Villegas, starring Angelica Panganiban and Carlo Aquino.
-The film was produced by Black Sheep Productions as their theatrical debut and is distributed by ABS-CBN Films.
+Exes Baggage is a 2018 Filipino romantic comedy-drama film directed by Dan Villegas from a screenplay written by Dwein Baltazar.
+The film stars Angelica Panganiban and Carlo Aquino as their reunion project.

-The film also marks as Aquino and Panganiban's long-awaited reunion movie.
+Produced by Black Sheep Productions as their initial offering and distributed by ABS-CBN Films, the film was theatrically released on September 26, 2018.

 Plot

-The story begins two years after the break up between Pia and Nix Cabangon and they are invited to a party hosted by the married couple Reyna and Tops.
-It shows some flashbacks where Pia and Reyna gazed on Nix at the bar which led Pia to begin their romantic relationship with Nix after they both explained their main problems about their exes and Nix's hospitality to her.
-As soon as Pia sees Migs and his family at a superstore, Nix becomes jealous which leads them to have a fall out with each other at their home and mentions Nix's ex-girlfriend Dwein.
+The story begins two years after the breakup between Pia and Nix Cabangon, and they are invited to a party hosted by the married couple, Reyna and Tops.
+It shows some flashbacks where Pia and Reyna gazed at Nix at the bar, which led Pia to begin their romantic relationship with Nix after they both explained their main problems about their exes and Nix's hospitality to her.
+As soon as Pia sees Migs and his family at a superstore, Nix becomes jealous, which leads them to have a fall-out with each other at their home and mentions Nix's ex-girlfriend Dwein.
 Nix soon apologizes to Pia for his rash behavior and mentions his ex.
 As Dwein showed up with Tops for the furniture she wanted for Nix, this caused Pia to get jealous, realizing that Nix still had feelings for her and she was the main reason why Pia had broken up with Nix.